 The study was motivated by prior research, which shows that people often procrastinate because they’re anxious about a task that they have to complete.
-In many cases, this anxiety can occur as a result of issues with people’s self-efficacy, which is a person’s appraisal of their ability to complete a specific task.
+In many cases, this anxiety can occur as a result of issues with people’s self-efficacy, which reflects their belief in their ability to perform the actions needed to achieve their goals

 Specifically, the present study focused on students’ test anxiety, which can occur when students have low self-efficacy with regard to their ability to successfully study for a test, and which is often accompanied by consequent academic procrastination.

 In the study, 71 university students interested in dealing with test anxiety and/or academic procrastination were divided into a control group and an intervention group.
 Both groups attended an initial seminar where they considered a specific testing situation that they found frightening, and wrote down their beliefs about it in a systematic manner.

 Participants in the intervention group then attended another seminar, where they learned to investigate their stressful thoughts using a method called inquiry-based stress reduction (IBSR).
 This method is based on Byron Katie’s book “Loving What Is: Four Questions That Can Change Your Life“, and is also referred to as “The Work” or “inquiry”.
 The researchers in the present study describe this method as follows: